YottaDB/YDBDoc/ProgGuide/utility.rst

    Routine: <RETURN>
    Output Device: <RETURN>
    Routine First Line Lister Utility
-   GT.M 21-MAR-2002 16:44:09
+   YottaDB 08-FEB-2018 16:44:09
    %GSE
-   %GSE;GT.M %GSE utility - global search
+   %GSE;YottaDB %GSE utility - global search
    ;
    %GSEL;
-   %GSEL;GT.M %GSEL utility - global select into a local array ;
+   %GSEL;YottaDB %GSEL utility - global select into a local array ;
    ;invoke ^%GSEL to create %ZG - a local array of existing globals, interactively ;
    Total 5 lines in of 2 routines.
-   GTM>
+   YDB>

 This example selects %D, then selects %GSE and %GSEL and deselects %D. Because the example enters <RETURN> at the Output Device: <terminal>: prompt, the output goes to the principal device.